Emdove286/Emdove286/README.md

 - 👀 I’m interested in stuff
 - 🌱 I’m currently learning things
 - 💞️ I’m looking to collaborate on game
-- 📫 How to reach me draw a pentagram on the floor.
+- 📫 How to reach me: draw a pentagram on the floor.
 Light 5 black candles and place them around the pentagram on each point.
      In the center of the pentagram set fire to one copy of "Starting out with >>> JAVA From Control Structures Through Objects 6TH EDITION" by Tony Gaddis.
 Say my name 5 times and I will appear.
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: Yes